RedMadRobot/figma-export/CONFIG.md

 # [optional] Android export parameters
 android:
   # Relative or absolute path to the `main/res` folder including it.
-The colors/icons/imags will be exported to this folder
+The colors/icons/images will be exported to this folder
   mainRes: "./main/res"
   # [optional] The package name, where the android resource constant `R` is located.
-Muste be provided to enable code generation for Jetpack Compose
+Must be provided to enable code generation for Jetpack Compose
   resourcePackage: "com.example"
   # [optional] Relative or absolute path to the code source folder including it.
 The typography for Jetpack Compose will be exported to this folder
   mainSrc: "./main/src/java"